bahmutov/cypress-socketio-chat/README.md

 This repo also shows how to run 2 Cypress instances at the same time to "really" chat with each other.

 - start the server with `npm start`
-- execute `npm run chat` which starts the two Cypress processes
+- execute `npm run chat:run` which starts the two Cypress processes

 Look at the [package.json](./package.json) file to see the commands we use to run the first and second user specs - they are listed in [cy-first-user.json](./cy-first-user.json) and [cy-second-user.json](./cy-second-user.json) config files.